What is ‘minimum share capital’ and how do Estonian companies register it?

 If you are imagining hours spent with lawyers typing up this document then don’t worry!
 Click ‘enter the articles of association’ and you will actually be given a template that you can easily amend by selecting from multiple options for each section.

 You have the option to choose up to ten years for the period in which you intend to pay in your company’s minimum share capital.
+As mentioned, you can choose an even later than this if you don’t use the template, but it is not really reasonable to wait anywhere near that long when building a company.

 Until share capital is registered, those who have received the shares are personally liable up to the amount not paid in and no dividends can be issued.
 In practise, most e-residents — particularly those selling services online with low running costs — don’t have too many concerns about their company being liable for very much.